By Henry Rome

 The FATF, however, has not yet determined whether the new laws comply with the requirements outlined in the action plan.
 One area of potential friction between the FATF and Iran pertains to the definition of terrorism.
 The FATF required Iran to remove the “exemption for designated groups ‘attempting to end foreign occupation, colonialism and racism.’”
 The amended version of the counter-terrorist financing law does not automatically exempt groups fighting against “domination and foreign occupation and colonialism and racism,” but it also acknowledges the constitution’s provision that Iran “supports the struggles of the oppressed for their rights against the oppressors anywhere in the world.”
 The Supreme National Security Council is left with the ultimate decision of what constitutes terrorism.
 It is not yet clear whether this alteration will satisfy FATF members.

 The two remaining bills, which would commit Iran to the CFT and Palermo conventions, have proven the most controversial.
-The Guardian Council, which vets all legislation for compliance with the constitution and Islamic law, has rejected both bills.
-The Council for the Discernment of Expediency, which adjudicates disputes between the parliament and the Guardian Council, was still reviewing the bills as of May 2019.
+The Guardian Council, which vets all legislation for compliance with the constitution and Islamic law, initially rejected both bills, although it subsequently approved the Palermo convention following consultation with parliament.
+The Council for the Discernment of Expediency, which adjudicates disputes between the parliament and the Guardian Council, had been reviewing the bills for more than a year, as of February 2020.
+In early 2020, members of the council released contradictory explanations of the status of the bills.

 Why are the FATF bills so controversial?
 Are they connected to the nuclear agreement or relations with the West?